Roland I Rátót: Ban of Slavonia

 In 1260, Roland was succeeded by Henry Kőszegi.
 During that time tensions emerged between King Béla IV and his eldest son Stephen.
 Béla's favoritism towards his younger son, Béla (whom he appointed Duke of Slavonia) and daughter, Anna irritated Stephen.
 Following the death of Stephen Gutkeled in 1259 or 1260, Roland became Ban of Slavonia, he appeared in contemporary sources in this capacity at first in August 1261.
 Roland served as the young prince's mentor and mainstay in accordance with King Béla's wish.
 As Ban, he acquired several lands and possessions to the south of the Drava River.

 Although, Roland did not bore the title of Duke of Slavonia unlike his predecessors Denis Türje and Stephen Gutkeled, he had a significant influence over Dalmatian affairs.
 Roland was styled as comes (ispán or župan) of Trogir in the period between September 1262 and October 1267 with a brief interruption in 1263.
 According to Attila Zsoldos, Roland was also comes of Split (Spalato) between 1265 and 1267, but it is more likely he held the position from 1262 to 1268.
 After September 1267 (his dismissal as ban, see below), Roland was styled as simply "Dominus Rolandus egregius comes" in Dalmatia.
 Roland donated the fort of Četiglavac to the Diocese of Nin (Nona) and specifically its bishop of Hungarian-origin, Samson in 1266.
 Stephen V confirmed this donation in 1272.
+Roland's deputy was a certain Stephen, who held the title of the ban of maritime provinces from 1263 to 1266.